Attractions

 Historic maze city!
-Did you know that Birgu was strategically built for defense and resilience?
+Did you know that Birgu was strategically built for defence and resilience?

 During attacks, Birgu’s residents could strategically hide behind street corners, ready to defend their city.